A2osX/A2osX/.Docs/Shell Developers Guide.md

 	#  This is a comment.
 	    #  This is a another comment.
 	#LastComment
+	ECHO Hello ; # Comment after command using semi-colon

-You add comments to your scripts by placing a pound sign at the start of the line of your script.
-The # must be the first non-space character on the line, for the entire line to be treated as a comment.
+You add comments to your scripts by placing a pound sign (**#**) at the start of the line of your script.
+The **#** must be the first non-space character on the line, for the entire line to be treated as a comment.
 As shown in the sample scripts throughout this guide, you can add a comment to a line containing a command (i.e.  ECHO "Hello") by using the semicolon to concatenate multiple lines (i.e. ECHO "Hello" ; # A Comment).

 ### Examples